manoharkade70-ai/Retail-Business-Intelligence-Dashboard/README.md

 This allows product performance to be evaluated using both revenue and profitability.

+Furniture recorded the lowest category-level profit margin at approximately 6.94%, while Tables recorded an overall profit margin of approximately −8.46%.

 ---

 ### Loss-Making Products

 The Bottom 10 Loss-Making Products analysis identifies products that generate negative profit.

+The analysis identified 675 loss-making products across the dataset.

 These products should be investigated further based on factors such as: